Art Gallery and Museum Studies MA

 Entry requirements

 Experience of volunteering or working in a relevant field, such as museums, galleries, auction houses and/or heritage organisations, is required.
-We do not require a specific length of time to have spent in work experience though you must be able to critically reflect on your experience in your personal statement and at interview.
+We do not require a specific length of time to have been spent in work experience, though you must be able to critically reflect on your experience in your personal statement.

 International